PURPOSE AND INTENT

 AJ501.5.3.1 Enclosed areas.

-Enclosed areas other than closets, kitchens, basements, garages, hallways, laundry areas and bathrooms shall have a minimum of two duplex receptacle outlets, or one duplex receptacle outlet and one ceiling- or wall-type lighting outlet.
+Enclosed areas other than closets, kitchens, basements, garages, hallways, laundry areas and bathrooms shall have not less than two duplex receptacle outlets, or one duplex receptacle outlet and one ceiling- or wall-type lighting outlet.

 AJ501.5.3.2 Kitchen and laundry areas.

-Kitchen areas shall have a minimum of two duplex receptacle outlets.
-Laundry areas shall have a minimum of one duplex receptacle outlet located near the laundry equipment and installed on an independent circuit.
+Kitchen areas shall have not less than two duplex receptacle outlets.
+Laundry areas shall have not less than one duplex receptacle outlet located near the laundry equipment and installed on an independent circuit.

 AJ501.5.3.4 Lighting outlets.

-All reconfigured spaces intended for occupancy and all spaces converted to habitable or occupiable space in any work area shall be provided with ventilation in accordance with Section R303.
+Reconfigured spaces intended for occupancy and spaces converted to habitable or occupiable space in any work area shall be provided with ventilation in accordance with Section R303.

 AJ501.7 Ceiling height.